1.1 The following definitions and rules of interpretation apply in this Agreement:

 6.3 Unless set out otherwise in the Scope of Work, the Fees and (if applicable) the Expenses shall be invoiced to the Client monthly in advance.
-Where applicable VAT will be charged to the Client at the prevailing rate.

 6.4 Unless set out otherwise in the Scope of Work, the Client shall pay the Agency, in full and in cleared funds on receipt of each invoice.

 6.5 In the event of any amendment to the Scope of Work by the Client (as agreed between the parties):

 - the Fees payable to the Agency in respect of the amended Services shall not decrease below the level of Fees that would have been payable had the Services not been amended, save with the prior written approval of the Agency; and

 - the Client shall reimburse the Agency for any charges or expenses to which the Agency is committed as a result of the amendment, including but not limited to any cancellation charges imposed by suppliers.